Flab-E/ctf-stuff/README.md

 2. Chunk Type: tells us which chunk it is.
 3. Chunk data: contains all the data for the particular chunk.
 4. CRC: This has always been a tricky part for me. but to generalise this field i could say that based on a formula the chunk's data is calculated and stored.
 Its really complicated for me but its like a way to check that the whole chunk has no loss or sorruption of data. so if the chunk's data is read and calculated by the system its checks if its all fine with CRC values
->I'll try explaining this a little more towards the end. :)
+>I'll try explaining this a little more later on. :)

 If you wanna learn all about a PNG file and its structure this [wiki link](https://en.wikipedia.org/wiki/Portable_Network_Graphics) is perfect to help you with it, and if its not good enough we always have google baba for the job...

 ## Strings and metadata: